MITgcm/MITgcm/doc/contributing/contributing.rst

 sufficiently aligned with and do not fit with the code structure.
 The review team is always happy to discuss their decisions, but wants to avoid people investing extensive effort in code that has a fundamental design flaw.
-The current review team is Jean-Michel Campin, Ed Doddridge, Chris Hill, Oliver Jahn, and Jeff Scott.
+The current review team is Jean-Michel Campin, Chris Hill, Oliver Jahn, Martin Losch, Jeff Scott, Timothy Smith, and Ou Wang.

 If you want to update your code branch before submitting a PR (or any point in development), follow the recipe below.
 It will ensure that your GitHub